isaraamiirez/UNIfy/README.md

 **Filter:**

-  - The user will be asked which characteristic they want to filter the universities by.
+  - The user will be asked which characteristics they want to filter the universities by such as study type, public or private, study fields, location, annual budget or language.
   - The user types in the filter they want to set and the system will display different options  regarding the previously selected filter.
   - The user will have to choose the option they find most appealing.
 The system will allow the user to add many filters to the search.
   - Once the characteristics have been selected and the user doesn't want to select more filters, the user types ‘no’.